TokenBrice/blog/content/posts/2021/money-market-risks.md

 On top of insurance, money markets can also have reserves.
 Compound is the pioneer here, with about $10M in reseve[^compoundreserve].
 Aave also has a reserve system that was recently launched, but I excluded it from the analysis considering the limited balance.[^10]

 So looking at the available numbers, here are our quick maths:
-Safety Ratio = Total borrow on the money market / USD value of insurance
+`Safety Ratio = USD value of insurance / Total borrow on the money market`

 1. **🛡 Aave =  53%** | $1.765 B in the Safety Module for $1.1B borrowed accross V1+V2 ($572M V1, $437M V2)
 2. **🕯 Compound = 0.24%** | $4.3B borrowed on a $10M safety capital.